turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is an Object, and how is it different from an Array in Javascript?

-* Objects group together attributes (variables) and methods (functions) to create a blueprint that allows for easy creation of other instances of similar objects.
+* Objects group together attributes (variables) and methods (functions) to create a model of a real-life object.
 Arrays are indexes of information that are independent from one another.
-Arrays are variables that store indexed information, objects instead create individual variables or functions for that indexed information, allowing them to be more interactive and functional.
+Arrays are variables that store indexed information, objects instead create individual variables or functions for that indexed information, allowing them to be more interactive and dynamic.

 1. In the space below, create an Object stored to a variable named `petStore`.
 This object should hold an inventory of items and the number of that item that you might find at a pet store.